 We’re giving the blog keys to Don Tate and Carmen Oliver today.
-They are co-faculty for our upcoming workshop The Journey: A Crash Course in How to Write Books for Children and here they answer some common questions about writing children’s books.
+They are co-faculty for our workshop The Journey: A Crash Course in How to Write Books for Children and here they answer some common questions about writing children’s books.
 Enjoy the conversation!

 I’ve been in children’s publishing for nearly 34 years.
 While that makes me feel ancient, I also feel more wise.
 In those early days, I spent a lot of time trying to find my way through what seemed like some giant maze.
 Which path would lead me to my publishing goals?

 What I learned: There is no one path, there are many.
 We’re all headed to the same place–book publishing!–but each of us will take a slightly different road.
 Some roads will be more smooth, they’ll get you there overnight, seemingly.
 Others will take you down through the valley, up over mountains, through long patches of potholes.
 And that’s okay, we’ll all have different stories to tell at the end of our journey.